Categorical Training Program

-Department of Medicine Grand Rounds are the primary Department teaching conference for all faculty and house staff.
-They are held weekly on Fridays between noon and 1 pm.
+Department of Medicine Grand Rounds are the primary Department teaching conference for all faculty and house staff, Department of Medicine Grand Rounds are held weekly on Fridays between noon and 1 pm.
 The grand rounds are presented by invited experts who are national leaders in their respective fields from within and outside the institution.
 The sessions include clinical problem solving exercises of challenging cases, recent developments in medical research and occasionally new developments and mandates in medical education.

-Noon Conferences: Held on Mondays and Thursdays from 12 noon to 1 pm.
+Noon Conferences are held on Mondays and Thursdays from 12 noon to 1 pm.
 BUSM / BMC faculty, with expertise in specific areas, present topics which form the core curriculum of mainly inpatient medicine typically in didactic format.
 These topics cover all commonly encountered diseases and problems on the medical service, medical consult service, units and emergency department.
 Lunch is provided for house staff.

 Morbidity & Mortality conferences have been long held on the last Wednesday of each month presented by a chief resident.
 The focus is on cases with unexpected adverse outcomes; both clinical and systems errors are discussed.
 The forum provides a safe environment for house staff and faculty to learn from diagnostic and therapeutic errors.
 It is attended by housestaff, faculty including those with leadership roles in QI and safety, pathologists, pharmacists, nursing leadership are invited as appropriate.
 The conference concludes with take home points and discussion of strategies to rectify avoidable errors in the future.